dumbie/CtrlUI/Readme.md

 * You can run it as administrator by using the "CtrlUI-Launcher" executable.

 ## Known issues
-- Overlays may not always show up when you are in a fullscreen application.
+- Overlays may not always show up when you are in an exclusive fullscreen application.
+- Clicking on browser overlay while in exclusive fullscreen application may minimize it.
 - Alt+Enter controller shortcut may not work for all Windows Store applications.
-- Keyboard cannot be used in the web browser overlay due to window issues.

 ## Requirements
+- Microsoft .NET Core Runtime installed.
 - Microsoft Visual C++ Redistributable installed.
-- Windows operating system 10 64-bit or higher is required.
+- Microsoft Windows 11 64-bit or higher is required.
 - Supported game controller connected through DirectXInput.

 ## Special thanks